 They will inform you immediately if you passed the tests.
-If you pass both tests you will get a proof of driving license – a so called bevis om körkort and you will receive your real driving license five days later with the post.
+If you pass both tests you can drive – you just need your ID.
+You will receive your real driving license five days later with the post.

 Did you fail?